MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

-The "Service Binding (SVCB) Parameter Registry" defines the namespace for parameters, including string representations and numeric key values.
+The "Service Binding (SVCB) Parameter Registry" defines the namespace for parameters, including string representations and numeric SvcParamKey values.
 This registry is shared with other SVCB-compatible RR types, such as the HTTPS RR.

 ACTION: create and include a reference to this registry.